 Surprise: When two hostile ships or squadrons are about to begin combat, Initiative (or turn order) must be determined.
 The ship on each side with the highest Scanner Array number rolls a DC12; Scanners; Scanner Array.
+If one side has a lower code of scanner array than the other, it gets a disadvantage.
 If both sides succeed, move to regular initiative.
 If both sides fail, then the two sides pass each other undetected.
 If one side passes and the other fails, the passing side achieves surprise, winning the combat initiative and making all tasks with an advantage for the first turn.
 Regular Initiative: if no surprise takes place, each side rolls 1d12 and adds the Tactics Asset of the captain or squadron commander.
 The higher number wins the initiative and goes first in the first and subsequent turns.
 If the number is tied, good guys go first.